 Project partners in Austria, Belgium, Finland, Germany, the Netherlands, Poland, Spain and Sweden will create five hubs (communities of practice) that will engage a range of stakeholders from civil society, innovation networks, local research centres, industry, teachers and research institutes.

 The project will stimulate activities and dialogue about the bioeconomy at both a regional and EU level.
-The five regional hubs will focus on three bioeconomy topics:
+The five regional hubs focus on three bioeconomy topics:

 - Food and agriculture